Cult of the Lamb: Expansion

 Woolhaven is a paid DLC expansion which was unveiled at Gamescom 2025.
-It will add new story content, two new dungeons, weather effects and animal breeding, and is set for an early 2026 release.
+It added new story content, two new dungeons, weather effects, animal breeding and more.
+It was released on 22 January 2026.

 Soundtrack

-The game's original soundtrack was composed by Narayana Johnson, professionally known as River Boy, and was made available for purchase on the Steam page on launch day.
+The game's original soundtrack was composed by Narayana Johnson, professionally known as River Boy.
+River Boy was also the voice actor for all followers.
+The score was made available for purchase on the Steam page on launch day.
 It is also available on River Boy's Bandcamp page.
+The soundtrack was performed live several times by River Boy.
+This included a performance with Orchestra Victoria in October 2023 which drew 6,000 attendees, He also performed a rave version at Pax Australia 2024.
 On 21 October 2024, an extended play (titled Hymns of the Unholy) was announced by Massive Monster containing metal remixes of songs from the soundtrack by Pick Up Goliath, featuring current and former members of Light the Torch, Trivium, While She Sleeps, Polyphia and more.